stallman-j/ekonomR/vignettes/getting-started-with-ekonomR.md

 ## Re-installing

-If you've installed `ekonomR` before, you should re-install the package again so that you can get access to updates.
+If you've installed `ekonomR` before, you should re-install the package again so that you can access the (frequent) updates.
 Go into RStudio in the `Packages` tab (which is in the same window as the tabs for `Files`, `Plots`, `Help`, and `Viewer`).
 Scroll down to the `ekonomR` row and make sure that the check box is **unchecked**.
 This will ensure that the re-installation doesn't conflict with files that currently exist.

 Then, do the following: